davidecravero/Contentful_to_SQL/README.md

 # Contentful_to_SQL
-Objective : Migrate all date and endpoints from Contentful to SQL
+Objective : Migrate all data and endpoints from Contentful to SQL